Obama, Modi work to deepen improving U.S.-India ties

 A joint statement said Obama and Modi agreed “to intensify cooperation in maritime security to ensure freedom of navigation and unimpeded movement of lawful shipping and commercial activity, in accordance with accepted principles of international law.”

-China’s increasing assertiveness in the South China Sea and East China Sea has angered its neighbors.
-India’s military has recently been monitoring Chinese activity in the Indian Ocean.
+China’s increasing assertiveness over territorial claims in the South China Sea and East China Sea has angered its neighbors.
+India and China have a long-running land border dispute and India’s military has recently been monitoring Chinese activity in the Indian Ocean.

 Obama and Modi also agreed to negotiate a 10-year extension of a military cooperation framework due to expire at year-end, and will stress counter-terrorism cooperation and joint efforts against militant networks.

+However, Indian officials noted that while terrorism was a big shared concern, the joint statement made no reference to any plan for India to joint Obama’s coalition against the Islamic State.

-While the leaders did not announce big-ticket agreements on a number of issues, they vowed to work closely together in what amounted to an official clearing of the air from earlier this year when India expressed outrage at the arrest in New York of one of its diplomats, who was charged with visa fraud and paying her nanny less than the minimum wage.
+While the leaders did not announce big-ticket agreements or breakthroughs in resolving significant trade and business irritants, the visit amounted to an official clearing of the air after Modi’s visa issue and India’s outrage at the arrest in New York last year of one of its diplomats, who was charged with visa fraud and paying her nanny less than the minimum wage.

+In a joint “vision statement” on Monday, Obama and Modi vowed to make what the two countries call a “strategic” partnership a model for the rest of the world.

 “I want to wish him luck in what I‘m sure will be a challenging but always interesting tenure as prime minister,” Obama said.